Dill Mill Gayye: Development

-After the end of Sanjeevani - a medical boon, Siddharth Malhotra decided to make Dill Mill Gayye as a sequel of the show.The actor Mohnish Bahl reprised his role of Dr. Shashank from Sanjeevani and was the only common link between the shows.
+After the end of Sanjivani: A Medical Boon, Siddharth P. Malhotra decided to make Dill Mill Gayye as a sequel of the show.
+The actor Mohnish Bahl reprised his role of Dr. Shashank from Sanjivani and was the only common link between the shows.

+It was not supposed to be a long running show.
+The initial plan was to wrap up within a couple of episodes, but due to positive response from audience within three weeks, the creative team decided to extend it.